galibfardeen/Comparison-of-Explicit-and-Semi-Implicit-Schemes-for-1-D-River-Flow-Modelling/README.md

 # Comparison-of-Explicit-and-Semi-Implicit-Schemes-for-1-D-River-Flow-Modelling
-This project simulates unsteady one-dimensional flow in the Halda Rive using finite-difference methods under the course *Numerical Modelling in Water and Sediment Transport*.
-The models implement explicit, kinematic-wave, and routing schemes based on the Saint-Venant equations to analyze variations in water level and velocity over time.
+This project compares **1D Python-based** and **2D Delft3D** hydrodynamic models to simulate changes in **water level** and **velocity** over time for the **Halda River**, Bangladesh.
+Both models use field data to assess wave propagation using explicit and semi-implicit numerical schemes.
 Boundary conditions are read from real or synthetic hydrographs, and stability is maintained through CFL-based time stepping.
 The work demonstrates how different numerical formulations influence wave propagation and flow behavior in river systems.

-# 1D and 2D Hydrodynamic Modelling of the Halda River

-This project compares **1D Python-based** and **2D Delft3D** hydrodynamic models to simulate changes in **water level** and **velocity** over time for the **Halda River**, Bangladesh.
-Both models use field data to assess wave propagation using explicit and semi-implicit numerical schemes.

 ---